tweag/asterius/docs/webassembly.md

 * `Memory` component of a `Module`

 When performing final linking, we layout static data segments to the linear memory.
-We ensure the memory size is always divisable by `MBLOCK_SIZE`, so it's easy to allocate new mega blocks and calculate required page count.
+We ensure the memory size is always divisible by `MBLOCK_SIZE`, so it's easy to allocate new mega blocks and calculate required page count.

 The first 8 bytes of linear memory (from 0x0 to 0x7) are uninitialized.
 0x0 is